 What’s the trade-in value of a PS4 or PS4 Pro these days, and is it worth trading in your PlayStation 4 to make the PS5 purchase a bit cheaper?

-The PS5 news gods have finally blessed us with a price and release date for Sony’s next-gen console, and that means we’re also approaching the end of the PS4.
+The PS5’s release is upon us, and that means we’re also approaching the end of the PS4.
 It’s a sad time, but also a time for reflection, rebirth, and change.

 With there being a global pandemic going on, it could well be that the PS5 is going to cost a touch too much for some people.
 That means it might be time to trade your PS4 in to try and knock some money off of the next-gen Sony hardware.